-"Customers could enjoy an unaided, try-before-you-buy
+"Customers could enjoy an unaided, try-before-you-buy product experience, without the pressure to purchase," notes Saunter in WGSN's report.

-The Age of Anxiety has reared its head in other ways,
+The Age of Anxiety has reared its head in other ways, too.
+Today, some retailers are designing products and retail spaces in ways that don't overwhelm.